-CONFERENCES AND MESSAGES
+Conferences and Messages

 Parent/Teacher Conference

 We are always happy to talk with you about your child.
 However, to assure that there is adequate time to meet with you, we do request that you make an appointment to talk to us.

 Appointments with the principal may be made by email or phone call to the school secretary.

 The best way to schedule an appointment with a teacher is by emailing him/her.
-Since class time is so valuable and important, appointments with teachers may be scheduled before or after school or during the teacher’s planning period.
-In no way may a teacher be disturbed from his/her primary duties once the school day begins unless the interruption is approved by the principal.
+Since class time is so valuable and important, appointments with teachers may be scheduled immediately before or after school or during the teacher’s planning period.
+In no way may a teacher be disturbed from his/her primary duties once the school day begins, unless the interruption is approved by the principal.

 Messages

 Telephone messages to students during school hours are not permitted.
-ONLY messages of vital importance will be relayed to students during school hours since it is impossible to deliver messages without disturbing classes.
+ONLY messages of vital importance will be relayed to students during school hours, since it is impossible to deliver messages without disturbing classes.

 If through urgent necessity a parent comes personally to school to deliver a message or to bring something to a student, the parent must come to the school office.
 Under NO circumstances is the parent to go directly to the student's classroom.